 John West, Managing Editor, EMEA, Mergermarket, comments:

-“This fascinating research shows just how often value is left on the table following M&A – and how frequently dealmakers don’t even realise it.
+“This fascinating research shows just how often value is left on the table following M&A – and how frequently dealmakers don’t even realize it.
 Drafting value creation plans cannot just be a box to tick to get the deal over the line.
 There needs to be execution post-close.”

 Dr Valeriya Vitkova, Cass Business School, comments:

 “Too often in the past phrases like ‘strategic fit’ and ‘cultural match’ have dominated justifications given for acquisitions, without any ‘hard’ evidence provided for these claims.
 The analysis presented in this report provides excellent insights into what really matters in deals and perhaps as importantly, what doesn’t matter.”